Maxime Maufra Biography | Oil Paintings

 5-17-1861 Nantes, FRA - 5-23-1918 Poncé-sur-le-Loire, FRABack to Artist IndexView Artists Paintings

-In 1890, Maxime Maufra decided to give up commerce and to become a full-time painter.
-He left Nantes for Brittany, where he was able to meet Paul Gauguin and Paul Sérusier.
-Maufra had his first solo exhibition in Paris in 1894, at Le Barc de Toutteville.
+Maufra had his first solo exhibition in Paris in 1894, at the art gallery Le Barc de Boutteville.
 Returning from Brittany, Maufra was the first painter to take up residence in The Bateau-Lavoir, a famous Parisian residence for artists.
-He painted mainly in Brittany, especially near Quiberon, but also at various points on the Normandy coast and in and near Paris; worked 1895-6 in the Highlands of Scotland, 1913 in Algeria, and occasionally in Touraine and the South of France.
+He painted mainly in Brittany, especially near Quiberon, but also at various places on the Normandy coast and in and around Paris, in 1895-6 he went to Scotland, and in 1913 to paint in Algeria.

-In his paintings, Maxime Maufra sometimes quoted the pointillisit technique of Pissarro or Sisley, and also took from the strong colors and powerful drawing of the Pont Aven school.
-However, Maufra stayed an independent artist his all life through, and dedicated his art to recording the beauty of nature.
+In his paintings, Maxime Maufra in some cases used the Pointillist technique of Pissarro, and furthermore took the solid hues and intense illustration of the Pont Aven School.
+Be that as it may, Maufra was a relatively independent artist his all life, and dedicated his art to recording the beauty of nature.

 Artists Influencing Maxime Maufra: Charles Leduc, Charles Le Roux.

 He Traveled To Scotland, Algeria, England.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.